wareya/zerostrap/readme.md

 # Zerostrap

-A boot sector programming language that you can actually use
+A boot sector programming language that you can Actually Use.

 ## About